 Orientation week is an excellent way to on-board new students or international students into the way of campus life.
 It’s a chance to welcome the new students as they enter into one of the most memorable phases of their life.
 Good planning will ensure you showcase your university as a preeminent educator with plenty of academic activities available to students, all designed to enhance their learning experience.
-Combine this with some engaging social events aimed to help students familiarise themselves with the university, build lifetime friendships and gain a true university experience and you should have a fun orientation program!
+To create a unforgettable orientation program, combine the academic with some engaging social events.
+Having fun activities helps new students get familiar with the university, build lifetime friendships and gain a true university experience!

 Ideally your Orientation program should be filled with a variety of evening and daytime activities.
 Some activities are intended for grassy outdoor areas to take in the last of the summer sunshine and others planned for under cover or in tents, perhaps sheltering from the evening thunderstorms.